Outsourced Bookkeeping Services

-A large number of business owners will not consider engaging bookkeeping and accounting services if the IRS were lax.
+Many business owners would not consider engaging in bookkeeping and accounting services if the IRS were lax.
 Unfortunately, the federal agency is anything but lenient.

 In 2016, the IRS audited 1.2 million tax returns.
-Only 37,000 of examinations resulted in additional refunds to the taxpayer; 99.7 percent of the time the firms audited by the IRS did not receive any monetary benefit.
-Do not appear on the IRS’ audit radar if you are a small to midsize business owner.
+Only 37,000 examinations resulted in additional refunds to the taxpayer; 99.7 percent of the time, the firms audited by the IRS did not receive any monetary benefit.
+Do not appear on the IRS’ audit radar if you are a small to the midsize business owner.
 You will lose money and dozens of hours complying with the auditors.

 What Triggers the IRS to Investigate Your Business?

-Although the criteria the IRS uses to launch an investigation into a business’ operations is a closely guarded secret, your accounting firm can tell you about some common triggers:
+Although the criteria the IRS uses to launch an investigation into a business’s operations is a closely guarded secret, your accounting firm can tell you about some common triggers:

-- Repeated losses: Reporting a net loss in more than two of the last five fives
+Reporting a net loss in more than two of the last five years

 Cheapest Road to Professional Bookkeeping Services